sunilabrahamindia/sunilabraham/articles/students-for-peace.md

 ## Background

 The demolition of the Babri Masjid on 6 December 1992 led to communal unrest in several parts of India.
-In the weeks that followed, multiple cities experienced violence, most notably Bombay (now Mumbai) in January 1993.
+In the weeks that followed, multiple cities experienced violence.
 Although Bangalore did not witness large-scale rioting, the national atmosphere of political polarisation and inter-community mistrust was widely felt.

 Students for Peace emerged within this context as a student-led initiative seeking to organise a visible but non-partisan expression of solidarity and restraint.